indiemetrics/wordpress-plugin/readme.txt

 1. Download the plugin via [WordPress.org](https://wordpress.org/plugins/) or [Codeberg.org](https://codeberg.org/arnoldanalytics/wordpress-plugin)
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress

+After the previous steps, you can add your API key under "Settings > Arnold Analytics".

 == Screenshots ==